-Working Together to Safeguard Children (2006) (archived) introduced new responsibilities for Safeguarding Children Boards in relation to the review of all deaths in children under 18.
-This has since now been amended by Working Together to Safeguard Children 2013 and 2015, (Chapter 5), which contains provide clarification on the responsibilities of LSCBs and greater detail regarding the role and functions of the CDOP in terms of notification, monitoring response, information sharing, meetings, case discussions and classification and data collection.
+Working Together to Safeguard Children (2006) (archived) introduced new responsibilities for Safeguarding Children Partnerships in relation to the review of all deaths in children under 18.
+This has since now been amended by Working Together to Safeguard Children 2013, 2015 and 2018, (Chapter 5), which contains provide clarification on the responsibilities of LSCPs and greater detail regarding the role and functions of the CDOP in terms of notification, monitoring response, information sharing, meetings, case discussions and classification and data collection.

 This document should be read in conjunction with the Investigation of all Unexpected Deaths in Childhood Procedure – to follow.

-The purpose of the review process is to gain an understanding of the circumstances of the child’s life and death, including the possibility of abuse or neglect (and thus providing a safety net to identify possible Serious Case Reviews).
+The purpose of the review process is to gain an understanding of the circumstances of the child’s life and death, including the possibility of abuse or neglect (and thus providing a safety net to identify possible Child Safeguarding Practice Reviews).
 One output will be the learning of common lessons which will be useful in the formulation of public health strategies.